acousticrobot/web12/README.md

 LIMITATIONS:
   * paperscript must be loaded as a string echo, after wp_head(), has not been implemented
   * script and page html alignment (canvass ID etc.) handled by user
+  * ignored on home and mainset pages to avoid calling on multiple posts

 FORMAT:

 	type*name1,type*name2,...

+Custom scripts are parsed in header.php.
+Dependencies are enqueued in wp_head().
+Custom scripts are added in wp_foot()

 ### Shortcode